yanivyacoby/harvard-cs290-2021-2022/_events/mental-health-in-academia.md

 **In class:**
 * Guest: [Danielle Farrell](https://gsas.harvard.edu/person/danielle-farrell), the Director of Student Services
+* Special note: no faculty present
-* Discuss readings, how to support peers, how to create a web of support
+* Discussion of readings, how to support peers, how to create a web of support